cedchan/LING-0001-Final-Project/README.md

 # Syntactic Complexity Trends over Time | LING 0001 Final Project

+This project analyzes inaugural addresses to identify syntactic features that may help numericize the still abstract notion of syntactic "complexity."
+More information and appropriate citations may be found <a href="https://drive.google.com/file/d/1hGIopC1Rn_JZlOrbenaRBfbH7H-ES1dk/view">here</a>.

 ## Navigating Project Directories

 - `main.py` runs the text analysis on the inaugural addresses.